yyGlobeTrotter/ETHDenver2025/README.md

 - **Yield optimization** for DeFi LP strategies.

 🚀 **The Sky’s the Limit**
-We're **building DexyBot to be the ultimate trading co-pilot**—an AI powerhouse for **both on-chain and off-chain traders**.
+We're **building VinRouge DexyBot to be the ultimate trading co-pilot**—an AI powerhouse for **both on-chain and off-chain traders**.

 🔥 **Team VinRouge is here to disrupt the game.
-Let’s make DexyBot a legend.**
+Let’s make VinRouge DexyBot a legend.**

 ---